 - Keep your receipts and proof of purchase.
 This will be necessary to show the manufacturer that you bought the gaming laptop from an authorized dealer.

 - Save all packaging and manuals.
-This will help the manufacturer troubleshoot any issues you may be experiencing.
+This will help the manufacturer troubleshoot any issues you may be having with your gaming experience.

 - Follow the manufacturer’s care and cleaning recommendations.
 This will help to prevent any damage that voids the warranty.